 By April 2016, 56,837 people cycled to work, an increase of 43% since 2011.
 Three-quarters of these were males.
 Two-thirds of all cyclists were in Dublin city and suburbs, with 38,870 persons cycling to work.
 (Source: CSO)

 A 2018 traffic survey carried out by the Dublin Cycling Campaign has revealed how popular cycling has become for people commuting into the city centre.
 The results show that bicycles account for almost half of all vehicles traveling along Ormond Quay during rush hour, with 1,126 bikes recorded out of a total vehicle count of 2,314.
 This gives bicycles a 49% share of all vehicles.

 Environment and Bikes!

 The bike is a simple, affordable, reliable, clean and environmentally sustainable means of transportation, fostering environmental stewardship and health.
-With this in mind the United Nations General Assembly decided to deadicate the 3rd of June as World Bicycle Day – What a great vision Added to World Environment Day on June 5th and were on a real winner!
+With this in mind, the United Nations General Assembly decided to dedicate the 3rd of June as World Bicycle Day – Add this to World Environment Day on June 5th and we are on a real winner!

 These days encourage awareness and action on health, wellbeing and the protection of our environment.
 World Environment Day is the “people’s day” for doing something to take care of the Earth.
 Recycle IT believe these two “UN” days can work in harmony!